OpenAstronomy/openastronomy.github.io/gsoc/index.md

 ## GSoC/Open Astronomy 2018

-OpenAstronomy was a GSOC mentoring organisation in 2016 and 2017 and is applying again in 2018.
-OpenAstronomy is an umbrella organisation which collects project ideas from any of it's members.
+OpenAstronomy is an umbrella organisation which collects project ideas from any of its members.
+OpenAstronomy was a GSOC mentoring organisation in 2016 and 2017 and is participating again in 2018.

 Student applications to OpenAstronomy projects follows the same rules as the [Python Software Foundation] and the [GSoC Student Guide], our guide to a good application is the [OpenAstronomy Student Guide].